YahuiSun/bump_hunting/README.md

-# Hunting multiple bumps in graphs
+# Hunting Multiple Bumps in Graphs

 These files are for our paper: